griffithlab/rnaseq_tutorial_wiki/Logging-into-Amazon-Cloud.md

-#Logging into the Amazon cloud
+#i-iii.
+Logging into the Amazon cloud

 * This will ONLY occur once we are in the classroom as it costs to have these servers running.
 Instructions will be provided in class.
 * We have set up ~30 instances on the Amazon cloud - one for each student.
 In order to log in to your instance, you will need a security certificate.